jumphone/www/courses/Programming_I/w01_Linux_Basics/s05_practice.md

 ### pwd, cd, ls

 ```
-# Show the path of your home directory
+# show the path of your home directory
 pwd

-# Changes the current working directory to its immediate parent directory
+# changes the current working directory to its immediate parent directory
 cd ..
 pwd

-# Show the files and folders under current working directory
+# show all the files and folders under current working directory
 ls

-# Changes the current working directory to your home directory
+# changes the current working directory to your home directory
 cd ~
 pwd
 ```